udexon/GOEHDOM/Homoiconicity.md

 Armed with Homoiconic Graph Theory, converting GS1 and GS2 to homoiconic form is no longer rocket science -- but free software labour.

+GS3: includes computer algebra system (limited, cannot unify with GS1 and GS2?) and human ability to program?

 - Homoiconic Graph Theory
 - Homoiconic Graph Machine
 - Homoiconic Graph Search